Hawaii Snorkeling

 Snorkel Sites on Maui

 Honolua Bay is located north of Kapalua.
-The best time to go snorkeling there is in the summer when the water is calm.
-You can find Ahihi Bay south of Makena Big Beach.
-It is a very secluded bay with an amazing underwater life and a unique mixture of coral and lava.
+The best time to go snorkeling here is in the summer when the water is usually calm.
+Ahihi Cove and La Perouse Bay (the snorkel site here is known as Dumps) are both south of popular Big Beach.
+Both snorkel sites are located within the Ahihi-Kinau Natural Area Reserve, a protected bay with an amazing underwater life and a unique mixture of coral and lava rocks.
+The shoreline is rocky, but the snorkeling conditions are perfect, especially when the water is calm.

 Snorkel Sites on Kauai

-If you are a beginning snorkeler, go to Lydgate Park.
-There is a rocky wall there that protects snorkelers and swimmers from strong currents and high surf.
-Other good snorkel beaches to explore are Salt Pond Park, Beach House and Poipu Beach Park.
+If you are a beginning snorkeler, one great place to try snorkeling is at the north end of Lydgate Beach Park on Kauai's east shore.
+There is a man-made rock barrier that protects snorkelers and swimmers from strong currents and high surf.
+It's also a great place for children.
+Other good snorkeling beaches are Salt Pond Beach Park and Poipu Beach Park, both located on Kauai's south shore.

-Snorkel Sites on Big Island of Hawaii
+Snorkel Sites on the Big Island of Hawaii